galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/planifier.md

 ![Galigeo for Salesforce User]({{ site.url }}/assets/img-std-user/plan_events-remove_object.png){:.img.img-responsive.img-center.img-bordered}

-### Add itinerary events to the calendar
+## Adding multiple events to the calendar at once

 To add all selected objects to your calendar, click "Add to calendar".

 In the modal window choose for the series of events:
 - Date
-- Subject (the list is defined in your Salesforce calendar)
+- Subject (the list of event record types is [managed in Salesforce](https://help.salesforce.com/articleView?id=event_fields_lex.htm))
 - Start time
 - End time